 The other side of the coin here is that I can use my Peloton while my baby is asleep in the next room over.
 I can still hear my music and the instructor well enough to get into it, but it doesn’t interfere with anyone else in my family!

-Best Peloton Instructors
+Who are the Best Peloton Instructors

 There are some great Peloton Instructors and they all have a way of making classes feel really different.